BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-21-centos7-python2-end-of-life.md

   - continuous-integration
 ---

-The [sunsetting of Python 2](https://www.python.org/doc/sunset-python-2/) on 1 January 2020 has been causing problems our CentOS 7 server administration.
+Python 2 vs 3 mismatches have been causing problems in our CentOS 7 server adminstration.
-We use [Ansible](https://www.ansible.com/) for automatic configuration and a few of our long-used jobs recently began to fail as a result Python 2 / Python 3 mismatches.
+We use [Ansible](https://www.ansible.com/) for automatic configuration and continuous integration deployments.
+A few of our long-used jobs recently broke because Python 2 dependencies were out-of-date.
+CentOS 7 itself depends on Python 2.
-Officially, CentOS 7 is [supported until
+It is officially [supported until
-June 2024](https://wiki.centos.org/About/Product), but I think the end of Python 2 will hasten its demise.
+June 2024](https://wiki.centos.org/About/Product), but I think that the [sunsetting of Python 2](https://www.python.org/doc/sunset-python-2/) will hasten its demise.

 The notes below explain how we solved our issues with CentOS 7 and Ansible.
 Hopefully they will be helpful to others.